- About 1.26 million residents are enrolled in Medicare in Wisconsin. Nearly 12% are under 65 and enrolled due to a disability.

-Lawmakers in Wisconsin considered SB615 in 2020 (a 2018 bill that was brought back up for consideration in the 2020 session).
-The legislation, which did not pass, would have allowed people to switch to equal or lesser Medigap plans without underwriting.
-That’s fairly rare – very few states have guaranteed-issue rules for Medigap outside of the initial enrollment window.
-And although Wisconsin lawmakers considered changing that rule, they did not do so during the 2020 legislative session.
+Lawmakers in Wisconsin considered SB1021/AB1086 in 2022 (similar to SB615, which was considered in 2020, and legislation that had also been introduced in 2018).
+The legislation, which did not pass, would have created a “birthday rule,” allowing people to switch to equal or lesser Medigap plans without underwriting during a window linked to their birthday each year.
+Such provisions are fairly rare – only 12 states have guaranteed-issue rules for Medigap outside of the initial enrollment window.
+And although Wisconsin lawmakers have considered changing that rule several times, they have not yet done so.

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years About 15 percent of Medicare beneficiaries in Wisconsin are under age 65.
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years.
+About 12% of Medicare beneficiaries in Wisconsin are under age 65.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states — including Wisconsin — have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.

 Medigap insurers in Wisconsin are required to offer coverage to disabled enrollees under age 65, with the same six-month open enrollment period that begins when the person is enrolled in Medicare Part B. But premiums for people under the age of 65 are considerably higher than premiums for people who are 65 and over.
 And insurers are only required to offer the Medigap Basic Plan to applicants under the age of 65.
-There are only a handful of insurers that offer any other plans (the high-deductible option, and the 25 percent and 50 percent cost-sharing options): Humana, Wisconsin Physicians Service Insurance Corporation, Garden State, Physicians Life Insurance Company, United American, and United World.
+There are only a handful of insurers that offer any other plans.

 Disabled Medicare beneficiaries also have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they can select from among any of the available Medigap plans, with lower premiums that apply to people who are aging onto Medicare when they turn 65.

-Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, as long as they don’t have kidney failure (as of 2021, Medicare beneficiaries who have kidney failure will be able to enroll in Medicare Advantage plans).
-Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
-But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $6,700 per year for in-network care, plus the out-of-pocket cost of prescription drugs (the upper limit for out-of-pocket costs, not counting prescription costs, will increase to $7,550 as of 2021).
+Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare, and the premiums are not higher for those under 65.
+But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 in 2023 for in-network care, plus the out-of-pocket cost of prescription drugs.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although many of them choose not to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.